Kerepēhi Raw Water Upgrades

 Feel free to take a look at the timelapse video featured on this page.
 This shows the construction process from the ground preparations to the finished tanks.

-Steady progress is being made to construct and connect the new intake pipleline to the two new water tanks.
 The previous 5.3km-long water pipe that supplies raw water had come to the end of its life and has been replaced with a wider pipe.

 Above: The red and blue line is the water main which has been replacedThe budgets were approximately $2.7 million for the tanks and $6.05 million for the pipeline.